pkardas/notes/books/ddia.md

 Federated databases - unifying reads - it is possible to provide a unified query interface to a wide variety of underlying storage engines and processing methods - an approach known as a federated database or polystore.

-Unbundled databases - unifying writes - making it easier to reliably plug together storage systems is like unbundling a database's index-maintenance features in a way that can synchronize writes across disparare technologies.
+Unbundled databases - unifying writes - making it easier to reliably plug together storage systems is like unbundling a database's index-maintenance features in a way that can synchronise writes across disparate technologies.

 Hardware is not quite the perfect abstraction that it may seem.
 Random bit-flips are very rare on modern hardware but can happen.
 Even software lik MySQL or PostgreSQL can have bugs.

 Large scale storage systems like HDFS or Amazon S3 do not fully trust disks: they run background processes that continually read back files, compare them to other replicas and move files from one disk to another, in order to mitigate the risk of silent corruption.

 ACID databases has led us toward developing applications on the basis of blindly trusting technology.
-Since the technology we trusted worked well enough most of time, auditing mechanisms were deemed woth the investment.
+Since the technology we trusted worked well enough most of time, auditing mechanisms were deemed worth the investment.

-Having continuous end-to-endintegrity checks gives you increased confidence about the correctness of your systems, which in turn allows you to move faster (loke automated testing software).
+Having continuous end-to-end integrity checks gives you increased confidence about the correctness of your systems, which in turn allows you to move faster (like automated testing software).

-It is not sufficientfor software engineers to focus exclusively on the technology and ignore its ethical consequences.
+It is not sufficient for software engineers to focus exclusively on the technology and ignore its ethical consequences.
 Users are humans and human dignity is paramount.

 Algorithmic prison - systematically being excluded from jobs, air travel, insurance coverage, property rentals, financial services, ... because algorithm said NO. In countries that respect human rights, the criminal system presumes innocence until proven guilty, on the other hand automated systems can systematically exclude a person from participating in society without any proof of guilt and with little chance of appeal.

-Decisions made by an alggorithm are not necessarily any better or worse than those made by a human.
+Decisions made by an algorithm are not necessarily any better or worse than those made by a human.
 Every person is likely to have biases.
 In many countries, anti-discrimination laws prohibit treating people differently depending on protected traits (ethnicity, age, gender, sexuality, disability, beliefs).

 Automated decision making opens the question of responsibility and accountability.
 Who is responsible if self-driving car causes an accident?

 Besides the problems of predictive analysis, there are ethical problems with data collection itself.
-Though experiment, whenever you see "data" (eg. data driven company), replaceit with the word survelience (eg. survelience driven company).
+Though experiment, whenever you see "data" (eg. data driven company), replace it with the word surveillance (eg. surveillance driven company).
 Even the most totalitarian and presessivq regimes could only dream of putting a microphone in every room and forcing every person to constantly carry a device capable of tracking their location and movements.

-Declining to use a service due to its tracking of users is only an option for the small number of people who are priviliged enough to have the time and knowledge to understand its privacy policy and who are can afford to potentially miss out on social participation opportunities.
+Declining to use a service due to its tracking of users is only an option for the small number of people who are privileged enough to have the time and knowledge to understand its privacy policy and who are can afford to potentially miss out on social participation opportunities.

 When collecting data, we need to consider not just today's political environments, but all possible future governments.